op2-platforms/op2cad/README.md

-# op2cad
+# op2CAD platform
-CAD optimization platforms for the AEC industries.
+Open Source to CAD (op2cad) is a collaborative CAD resources platforms for the AEC industries